is an up and coming

 guitar prize but also won the most outstanding musician

 of the festival prize.
-Victor decided to enter the prize
+Vic decided to enter the prize

 the following year and was successful once again.